SomeGuy54321/Heroku-Package-Builder-Buildpack/README.md

 This buildpack mostly uses [Linuxbrew](https://github.com/Linuxbrew/brew).

-Use this by finding the package you want [here](http://brewformulas.org/search?utf8=%E2%9C%93&search%5Bterm%5D=&commit=Search) and placing them in `package-extras.yaml` in your root directory like so:
+Use this by finding the package you want [here](http://brewformulas.org/search?utf8=%E2%9C%93&search%5Bterm%5D=&commit=Search) and placing them in `package-extras.yaml` in the root of your git repo like so:
 ```
 packages:
   - postgresql